vwd-33/VWD/src/pages/distro/index.md

       WEWELSSBURG (usa) - "Into The Ritual Chamber" 12" MLP: $20.00

+      WEWELSSBURG (usa) - "Subterranean Gestation of the Glorious New Era" 12" MLP: $30.00

       WITCHBLOOD (usa) - "Sorceress of the Black Sun" LP: $20.00

       WODULF (gre) - "...from the Corpsegates" LP: $26.00

+      WODULF (gre) - "Venom from the Mouth of the Dead" LP: $28.00

       WODULF (gre) - "Wargus Esto" LP: $26.00